-Camp these free primitive campsites in North Georgia’s Chattahoochee Forest in North Georgia near Unicoi Gap north of Helen.
+Camp in North Georgia’s Chattahoochee Forest at these fantastic, free car camping sites near Unicoi Gap and Chattahoochee Gap, just north of the town of Helen.

-The camp sites are accessible by following GA 75 North from Cleveland 17 miles, passing through Helen on the way.
-Pass Andrews Cove Campground on the right – and several miles later, a sign for the Upper Chattahoochee Campground marks a turnoff for Forest Road 44 on the left.
-Follow the gravel FR 44 along the road, meeting the marked primitive camp sites along the road starting approximately 2 miles from GA 75.
+The campsites are accessible by following GA 75 north from Cleveland.
+You’ll pass Andrews Cove Campground on the right – and several miles later, a sign for the Upper Chattahoochee Campground marks a turnoff for Forest Road 44 (Chattahoochee River Road) on the left.
+Follow the gravel FR 44 to campsites.
+(View turn-by-turn driving directions and maps below.)

 Always leave no trace, pack out everything you pack in, and if you see trash, pick it up and pack it out.

 Stay on the marked trail, tell someone where you're going, pack safety and wayfinding essentials, and don't rely on a mobile phone to find your way.
 Please always practice good trail etiquette.
 And before you go, always check the trailhead kiosk, official maps, and the park or ranger office for notices of changed routes, trail closures, safety information, and restrictions.